Whether you store your Airstream trailer at home or in a storage lot, theft is always a possibility.

 The typical thief works like this: they back up a truck to the Airstream, quickly wrap a bunch of chain around the tongue hitch, and pull the trailer away as quickly as possible.
 The trailer tongue is held up by the chains rather than a hitch ball.
 They often don't both to try to hitch up properly (using the coupler and the 7-way cable) since this would create a delay.
 "Gone in 60 seconds" is their motto.

 There's no guaranteed way to stop this from happening.
-What you can do is make your Airstream an unappealing target:
+What you can do is make your Airstream an unappealing target.
+Here are 4 tips for doing that:

-If a thief has aspirations of using your Megahitch-protected trailer later, they'll have to figure out how to get the Megahitch off.
+If a thief goes through the difficulty of stealing your trailer with the hitch coupler engaged, he or she will have to figure out how to get the thing off in order to use it.
 Good luck with that.

 You can complicate a would-be thief's life by adding barriers to movement.
 First, raise the tongue (using the power hitch jack) to the point where it would be hard to haul it away using chains.
 Then, pull the fuse that controls the power hitch jack, so the jack won't work.
 (The in-line fuse is in the battery box.
 Follow the wires from the hitch jack to ensure you're pulling the correct fuse.)
 Be sure to store that fuse somewhere you'll remember.